matteing/blog/content/posts/launch-culture-considered-harmful.md

 1. This is not meant to raise pitchforks.
 Put them down.
 2. If you're building side projects for fun rather than trying to build a business, this doesn't really apply to you.
-3. This has little to do with Makerlog: this is my opinion rather than my product's.
+3. This has nothing to do with Makerlog: this is my opinion rather than my product's.

 Alright, now that we've got these things out of the way, let's go.